3 strategies for tax-smart investing

 Master limited partnerships (MLPs)Real estate investments trusts (REITs)/REIT funds

-3. Trade opportunistically within your taxable accounts
+3. Trade opportunistically within your taxable accounts.

 While strong investment performance is a good problem to have, capital gains can lead to some unexpected surprises at tax time, especially if you hold active mutual funds in your taxable accounts.
 Trading opportunistically within your taxable accounts can help lower current and future capital gains taxes.

-Avoiding short-term gains
+Avoiding short-term gains taxes

 Long-term gains occur when you sell an investment you've held for more than a year.
 These are generally taxed at a lower tax rate than ordinary income.
 Short-term gains occur when you sell an investment you've held for one year or less.
 They're taxed at your (generally higher) ordinary income tax rate.
 While you generally shouldn't hold an investment simply to avoid taxes, it may make sense to defer the sale of one until it qualifies as a long-term gain.